illinoisdata/kishu/kishuboard/README.md

 npm install # If you are building it from the source code for the first time npm start
 ```
 And you should be able to visit the kishuboard at **localhost://3000**.
+And when you make change to frontend code, the frontend will automatically update when you refresh the page in your browser.
 ### Release
 To build a new release of kishuboard, please refer to [RELEASE.md](./RELEASE.md)